How does Rails work?

 Which third-party marketplaces are already integrated with Olo?

 Rails is integrated with most of the popular food ordering marketplaces.
-Contact us for an up-to-date list of providers as we are constantly integrating to new partners.
+A list of providers we partner with can be found here.

 How much does Rails cost?